 colors = ["red"] for i in colors[:]: # Avoid side effects by using a local list if i == "red": colors += ["black"] if i == "black": colors += ["white"] print(colors) #=> ['red', 'black']

 Python allows reassignment of loop indexes, which can lead to unexpected results depending on the order of reassignment.
 For example, the following code illustrates two scenarios where the loop index “i” is reassigned within a loop.
 The first scenario uses the loop index prior to reassignment and prints out the expected sequence.
 The second scenario uses the loop index after reassignment and, since it creates a new object with a value of ten, this new value is printed out.
-Internally, the loop index counter remains intact and the loop exits after four iterations as expected.
+Internally, the loop index counter remains intact, and the loop exits after four iterations as expected.

 for i in range(1, 5):